 IMPACT 4.10-1Increased Runoff and Potential for Localized or Downstream Flooding.
 Implementation of the proposed project would result in an increase in impervious surfaces on the project site, which would lead to an increase in stormwater runoff compared to existing conditions.
-The increased surface runoff could result in a greater potential for on-site and off-site flooding.
-The proposed project includes a stormwater runoff collection and detention system pursuant to the guidelines set forth in the Stormwater Management Manual that would be sufficient to attenuate the post-project peak flows to pre-project peak levels.
+The increased surface runoff could result in a greater potential for on- and off-site flooding.
+The proposed project includes a stormwater runoff collection and detention system pursuant to the guidelines set forth in the Stormwater Management Manual that would reduce the post-project peak flows to pre-project levels.
 This impact would be less than significant.

-Implementation of the proposed project would create additional impervious surfaces (e.g., homes, sidewalks, driveways, roads) on the project site.
+Implementation of the proposed project would create additional impervious surfaces (e.g., buildings, sidewalks, paved parking areas) on the project site.
 The additional runoff caused by the increase in impervious surfaces would lead to an increase in localized stormwater runoff.
-If not properly accommodated on the project site, increased stormwater runoff could result in localized flooding on the site and downstream lands within the Dry Creek watershed.
+If not properly accommodated on the project site, increased stormwater runoff could result in localized flooding on the site and adjacent lands.
 In addition, if stormwater runoff from the project site were discharged in sufficient quantities during severe storm events, lands downstream of the project site could be exposed to greater flooding risk because of increased peak flows.

-A preliminary drainage report (Appendix E) for the project was prepared in accordance with the Placer County Flood Control and Water Conservation District's Stormwater Management Manual methodology.
+A preliminary drainage report for the project was prepared in accordance with Placer County Flood Control and Water Conservation District's Stormwater Management Manual methodology.
 The purpose of the preliminary drainage report was to determine how peak stormwater flows would be managed on the project site.
-The report evaluated the combined stormwater generation effects of the proposed project and the approved Rocklin Crossings commercial development located directly adjacent and to the west.
-The two projects were evaluated together in order to determine the cumulative stormwater impacts if both projects were constructed, because the current proposal is for both projects to share the same detention basin to capture peak stormwater flows.
+The report evaluated the combined stormwater generation effects of the proposed project and the proposed Rocklin 60 residential development located directly adjacent and to the east.
+The two proposed projects were evaluated together in order to determine the cumulative stormwater impacts if both projects were constructed, because the current proposal is for both projects to share the same detention basin to capture peak stormwater flows.

 The preliminary drainage report identified the installation of a detention basin that would be used by both projects.
-The detention basin would be located on a 5.6-acre area near the southwestern corner of the project site.

-As provided in the Detention Basin Easement Agreement entered into between the project applicant and the Rocklin Crossings project applicant on May 8, 2006, the Rocklin Crossings project applicant has a non-exclusive perpetual easement and right-of-way on the Rocklin 60 property for the purposes of creating, utilizing and maintaining a detention basin intended to be used by both projects.
-The detention basin would be constructed upon the initiation of project construction for either of the two projects.
+The detention basin would be located on a 5.6-acre area within the boundaries of the proposed Rocklin 60 residential development and directly adjacent to the southeast corner of the proposed project (Exhibit 3-3).
+The detention basin would be constructed whether or not the Rocklin 60 project is developed, although its required size could be reduced without the Rocklin 60 project due to reductions in the projected peak stormwater volumes.
+As provided in the Detention Basin Easement Agreement entered into between the project applicant and the Rocklin 60 project applicant on May 8, 2006, the Rocklin Crossings project applicant has a non-exclusive perpetual easement and right-of-way on the Rocklin 60 projects.
+The detention basin would be constructed upon the initiation of project construction for either of the two proposed projects.